 Applicants should ideally have graduated (or be due to graduate) with an undergraduate Masters first class degree and/or MSc distinction (or equivalent overseas qualification).
 English language requirements must be met at the time of application to be considered for funding.

 Formal applications should be made via the University of Bath’s online application form for a PhD in Mechanical Engineering.
-Please ensure you state the full project title and lead supervisor name. https://samis.bath.ac.uk/urd/sits.urd/run/siw_ipp_lgn.login?process=siw_ipp_app&code1=RDUME-FP01&code2=0013
+Please ensure that you state the full project title and lead supervisor name on the application form. https://samis.bath.ac.uk/urd/sits.urd/run/siw_ipp_lgn.login?process=siw_ipp_app&code1=RDUME-FP01&code2=0014